Empty seats, delivered feasts as virus changes Thanksgiving

 “As long as you have a life and you’re still alive, just make the best of it with you and your family,” Maysonet said.

-Associated Press Writers Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito and Amy Taxin contributed to this report.
+Associated Press writers Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito and Amy Taxin contributed to this report.